What is ECHA and the ECHA Restriction Proposal for Microplastic?

 What is ‘ECHA Restriction Proposal for Microplastic, Jan 2019’?

-ECHA’s Microplastic Proposal, Jan 2019 or in full, ‘Restricting the use of intentionally added microplastic particles to consumer or professional use products of any kind’.
-If adopted, the restriction could reduce the amount of microplastics released to the environment in the EU by about 400 thousand tonnes over 20 years.
+ECHA’s Microplastic Proposal, Jan 2019 or in full, ‘Restricting the use of intentionally added microplastic particles to consumer or professional use products of any kind’, if adopted, the restriction could reduce the number of microplastics released to the environment in the EU by about 400 thousand tonnes over 20 years.

 ECHA’s proposed restriction targets intentionally added microplastics in products from which they will inevitably be released to the environment.
 The definition of microplastic is wide, covering small, typically microscopic (less than 5mm), synthetic polymer particles that resist (bio)degradation.